Valtteri Bottas: Race of Champions

 Bottas was set to make his Race of Champions debut in 2022, partnering two-time Formula One champion Mika Häkkinen.
 However, he dropped out of the event last minute.
 Bottas then competed at the 2023 edition of the event alongside Häkkinen.
 Representing Finland in the Nations Cup tournament, Bottas and Häkkinen were knocked out by the Team eROC pair of Jarno Opmeer and Lucas Blakeley, having drawn 2–2 in the races but losing on a countback of total lap times.
 In the Champion of Champions tournament, Bottas was knocked out by Tom Kristensen.

 Other ventures

 Business

 In March 2021, Bottas became a co-owner of ice hockey team Lahti Pelicans of Finland's Liiga when he bought a 10 percent stake in the team.
 Bottas co-owns coffee roastery Kahiwa Coffee Roasters in Lahti, Finland.
 In April 2022, Bottas, in partnership with girlfriend Cromwell, launched Oath, a premium gin "embodying our family heritages from Australia and Finland".

-In 2023, ahead of that year's Australian Grand Prix, Bottas announced a collaboration with coffee brand ST. ALi, and worked a shift as a barista at a location.
+In 2023, ahead of that year's Australian Grand Prix, Bottas announced a collaboration with Melbourne-based coffeehouse chain ST. ALi, and worked a shift as a barista at a location.